 1951: The 22nd Amendment to the United States Constitution, limiting presidents to two terms, is ratified.
 In 1940, Franklin D. Roosevelt became the only president to be elected to a third term.
 In the 1944 election, during World War II, he won a fourth term, but suffered a cerebral hemorrhage and died in office the following year.
 Thus, Roosevelt was the only U.S. president to have served more than two terms.

-1940: Actor Howard Hesseman, best known for playing disc jockey Johnny Fever on "WKRP in Cincinnati" and schoolteacher Charlie Moore on "Head of the Class," is born in Lebanon, Ore.
+1940: Actor Howard Hesseman, best known for playing disc jockey Johnny Fever on "WKRP in Cincinnati" and schoolteacher Charlie Moore on "Head of the Class," is born in Lebanon, Oregon.

 1936: Russian physiologist and Nobel Prize laureate Ivan Pavlov, known primarily for his work in classical conditioning, dies of double pneumonia at age 86 in Leningrad, Soviet Union.
 Pavlov is most famous for his concept of "conditioned reflex," discovered while examining the rates of salivations among dogs.
 Pavlov discovered that then when a buzzer, metronome, bell or other stimuli provided to a dog before food, the dog will initially salivate when the food is presented.
 The dog later came to associate the stimuli with the presentation of the food and salivated upon the presentation of just that stimulus.

-1934: Ralph Nader, the political activist and author who ran for U.S. president five times between 1992 and 2008, is born in Winsted, Conn.
+1934: Ralph Nader, the political activist and author who ran for U.S. president five times between 1992 and 2008, is born in Winsted, Connecticut.

 1932: Actress Elizabeth Taylor, best known for roles in movies such as "National Velvet," "A Place in the Sun," "Giant," "Cat on a Hot Tin Roof," "Butterfield 8," "Cleopatra" and "Who's Afraid of Virginia Woolf?," is born in London, England.
 Taylor won Academy Awards for Best Actress for "Butterfield 8" and "Who's Afraid of Virginia Woolf?" and also received three more Best Actress Oscar nominations over the course of her career.
 She died of congestive heart failure at age 79 on March 23, 2011.